top of page

 • No leading off.
 (RUNNERS MAY BE CALLED 'OUT' IF UMPIRE DECIDES IT IS FLAGRANT)

-(A bunt is an ‘intentionally short kick’, this is the umpires decision.)
+• Each team gets one bunt per inning.
+A bunt is defined as an ‘intentionally short kick’, this is the umpires decision.

 • 10 players maximum on defense; 3 females required.